jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 ![wort chiller temp plots](/images/post/figure-wort-chiller-ss.png)

 The shaded regions represent acceptable (blue) and unacceptable (red) mass ratios if we want to ever hit 80 F as the pitching temperature for our hot wort.
 The intersection of our target pitching temperature and the steady state value comes at $\alpha = 0.36$.
 This translates to a cold bath volume that is 2.8 times larger than the hot wort.
 For my example of having 3 gallons of hot wort, I'll need 8.3 gallons of ice water when I begin to chill.
+That's almost 9 gallons MINIMUM!
 That's a remarkably large volume of water -- considering the whole point of this was to try and conserve water during the cooling process.
 I think a future post will compare the total amounts of water consumed during open, closed, and mixed chilling.

 ### Transient hot and cold temperatures with different volumes